Dublin, Ireland

 The Fair City, Strumpet City (a novel by James

-Dublin is a wondrous, thousand-year-old, European capital city.
-Best seen on
+is a wondrous, thousand-year-old, European capital city.
+Best seen on foot -

-is said to be born between the two canals (the Royal
+is said to have been born between the two canals (the Royal Canal on the north

-the area outside the realm of the former ruling Ascendancy, an area roughly
+the realm of the former ruling Ascendancy, an area roughly bounded by the

 |